hashirahmad/netlify-react-public/README.md

  3. Third task
  4. etc . . .

+## 23-02-2020
+1. Changed some structure of the `InAppBrowser` so it does not need to be wrapped around for everything.
+It is just now used very much like `LongContentDialog`.

 ## 22-02-2020
 1. Added google analytics to site.
 2. Changed Work Diary's pdf `Drive`'s link so it is embded.